-In FY2021, we continue to record zero incidents resulting in fatality and permanent disabilities.
+The health, safety and well-being of our employees, and maintaining their livelihoods remain our highest priority.
+We continue to record zero incidents resulting in fatality and permanent disabilities for FY2022.

-- Recorded zero incidents of resulting in fatality and permanent disability. - Recorded no incident of non-compliance with the relevant laws and regulations relating to occupational health and safety. - Achieved targets set for FY2021.
+- Recorded zero incidents of resulting in fatality and permanent disability. - Recorded no incident of non-compliance with the relevant laws and regulations relating to occupational health and safety. - Achieved targets set for FY2022.

-- Continue to carry out refresher training regularly for our employees to ensure they are aware of the various policies and procedures, as well as to emphasise the importance of complying with the safety standards and rules in the workplace to minimise work-related injuries. - Maintain zero incidents resulting in fatality and permanent disability. - Maintain no incident of non-compliance with the relevant laws and regulations relating to occupational health and safety, providing a safe working environment and protecting employees from occupational hazards.
+- Continue to carry out refresher training regularly for our employees to ensure they are aware of the various policies and standard procedures, and continuous emphasis on the importance of complying with the safety standards and rules in the workplace to ensure work-related injuries are kept to the minimal. - Maintain zero incidents resulting in fatality and permanent disability. - Maintain no incident of non-compliance with the relevant laws and regulations relating to occupational health and safety, providing a safe working environment and protecting our employees from occupational hazards.